-When we first saw the set photos of that No Time To Die James Bond Jamaica style, it seemed like fans were a little torn.
+Updated April 30th, 2022 – When we first saw the set photos from Jamaica of Daniel Craig’s James Bond in No Time To Die, it seemed like fans were a little torn.
 Some liked the former MI6 agent’s casual look with the black shirt, grey jeans and sunglasses.
 Others felt it was it simply wasn’t “Bond” enough, even if he was retired.
 Especially those boat shoes.

-With spring now here and summer quickly approaching, I thought this was a good time to find re-visit Bond’s Jamaica style for some warm weather inspiration.
-So in this post we’ll be looking at alternatives for the four key parts of the look: the black shirt, the jeans, the boat shoes and the sunglasses.
-Bond later wears a blue jacket over the same outfit, and you’ll find alternatives for that in this post.
-And if you’re looking for options for the watch, we share some over here.
+With spring now here and summer quickly approaching, I thought this was a good time to re-visit Bond’s Jamaica style for some warm weather wardrobe inspiration.
+So in this post we’ll be looking at alternatives for the three key parts of the look: the black shirt, the jeans and the boat shoes.
+I’d also recommend checking out the new article from the excellent BAMF Style that provides plenty of details on the entire look!

 It was some quick hunting by AJB007 Forum member TheExit128 back in 2019 that delivered the make and model of Bond’s Jamaica shirt.
 He found the Tommy Bahama Catalina Twill long sleeve shirt in black.
 The shirt is 100% silk and features a one-piece collar, pick stitching accents, a chest pocket, dark tonal buttons and a straight hem with notches at the side seams.
-The shirt retails for $115 and is pretty much sold out everywhere.
-Although sizes do pop up on the Tommy Bahama website every now and again.
+The shirt retails for $115 and smaller sizes tend to sell out pretty quickly (because the fit is very big).
+But I definitely recommend checking the Tommy Bahama website regularly since XS, small and medium do get restocked every now and again.